Skip to Main Content

 Scroll

+Here is how this works in practice.
 Wireless communication and audio transmission systems keep production teams connected and audio signals flowing without physical cables.
-These systems encompass wireless intercoms, IFB feeds, audio hops, and comms networks that are vital for coordinating large crews across expansive sets or locations.
+These systems cover wireless intercoms, IFB feeds, audio hops, and comms networks that are key for setting up large crews across expansive sets or locations.

-We provide wireless system packages configured for your production's specific communication and audio distribution needs.
-Our team coordinates frequency planning and equipment testing to ensure interference-free operation, allowing seamless crew communication and reliable audio transmission throughout your shoot.
+Here is the short of it.
+We give wireless system packages configured for your production's specific communication and audio distribution needs.
+Our team sets up frequency planning and gear testing to make sure interference-free operation, allowing seamless crew communication and reliable audio transmission across your shoot.

 Capabilities